Greetings to friends of Grace Missions, Grace Medical Mozambique, Charles and Julie Woodrow.

 Meanwhile, Julie Woodrow was gifted with a trip to the United States to meet her granddaughter, Melody Joy Woodrow, born to Kent and Anna on July 18.
 She departed Nampula on August 23 and will return, Lord willing, on September 22.
 She has enjoyed visiting not only Melody, but other family and friends as well.

-Grace Woodrow and Hannah Malone, far from being left behind at home, embarked on the adventure of learning Makhuwa, the local tribal language, spending three weeks at a Catholic language school outside of Nampula.
-From August 27 to September 14, they received excellent instruction from skilled tutors, and surprised friends upon their return by speaking to them in their native tongue.
-Please pray that Grace and Hannah can continue to make rapid progress in Makhuwa as they now study from home between their other responsibilities.
+Grace Woodrow, far from being left behind at home, embarked on the adventure of learning Makhuwa, the local tribal language, spending three weeks at a Catholic language school outside of Nampula.
+From August 27 to September 14, she received excellent instruction from skilled tutors, and surprised friends upon her return by speaking to them in their native tongue.
+Please pray that Grace can continue to make rapid progress in Makhuwa as they now study from home between her other responsibilities.